Product comparison · · 10 min read

 Enterprise-grade scalability

 Ably is designed to scale with applications that require massive concurrency.
 It can handle millions of simultaneous connections and messages across the globe without noticeable latency.
-This makes it an excellent choice for high-traffic platforms like collaborative tools, live sports streaming, and large-scale online gaming.
+This makes it an excellent choice for high-traffic platforms such as collaborative tools, live sports streaming, and large-scale online gaming.

 Global presence and reliability